CodingCain/CS2-Killcams/README.md

-# Automatically Clips and Uploads Kills to YouTube and Sends a Message In Chat Directing to Killcam
+# Automatically Clips and Uploads Kills to YouTube and Sends a Message In Game Chat Directing to Killcam